jonathanvanschenck/Photobleaching/README.md

 # Photobleaching
-Collection of scripts which will measure flourescent photobleaching
+Collection of scripts which will measure fluorescent photobleaching

 What they do: "bleach.py" will bleach a sample for specified time (bleachTime), then let the sample recover in darkness (darkTime), before bleaching the sample again.
 The cycle continues a specified number of times (bleachNum).